maidsafe/sn_launch_tool/README.md

 Done!
 ```

-Once the local network is running, the connection configuration file will be already in the correct place for your applications to connect to this network, so you can simply any application from this moment on to connect to your local network.
+Once the local network is running, the connection configuration file will be already in the correct place for your applications to connect to this network, so you can simply run any application from this moment on to connect to your local network.
 Note that depending on the application, you may need to restart it so it uses the new connection information for your local network.

-In order to shutdown a running local network, all processes instances of safe_vault must be killed, e.f. on Linux or Mac you can use the `killall` command:
+In order to shutdown a running local network, all processes instances of safe_vault must be killed, e.g. on Linux or Mac you can use the `killall` command:
 ```shell
 $ killall safe_vault
 ```